 Is the consignee known?
 Then you are not required to report the notify party.

 Do you decide to do so anyway?
-Then you are required to also state an email address or phone number for the notify party.
+Then you are required to also state an email address or telephone number for the notify party.

 |

-*Do you want to send a TSD message with master and house details ?
+*Do you want to send a TSD message with master and house data ?

 Portbase facilitates this with an API connection.
-Contact sales for more information.
+Please contact sales at sales for more information.

-Do you want to send a TSD message with master details only?
-Change then to the new IFTMCS message specifications or choose for a connection via API.
+Do you want to send a TSD message with master data only?
+Switch to the new IFTMCS message specifications or choose a connection via API.

 New way of working

-Customs preferably receives the master and house details.
+Customs prefers to receive the master and house data.
 Therefore, the following applies:

-• When we receive the master and house details for the ENS (and the cargo is discharged in the Netherlands), we send a TSD message with master and house details to Customs.
+• When we receive the master and house data for the ENS (and the cargo is discharged in the Netherlands), we send a TSD message with master and house data to Customs.

-• When we receive only the master details for the ENS, we send a TSD message with master details.
+• When we receive only the master data for the ENS, we send a TSD message with master data.

-• Reporting only a TSD and no ENS precedes it?
-Customs preferably receives the master and house details.
-We would like to receive this data, so that we can send a TSD message with master and house details to Customs.
+• Only reporting a TSD and no ENS precedes it?
+Customs prefers to receive the master and house data.
+We would like to receive this data so that we can send a TSD message with master and house data to Customs.

-• The TSD message is sent per Bill of Lading (and no longer grouped per manifest/loading port).
-Customs wants to receive this message in this way; therefore, the status is also fed back at Bill of Lading level.
+• The TSD message is sent per Bill of Lading (and no longer grouped per manifest/port of loading).
+Customs wants to receive this message in this way, therefore the status is also reported back at Bill of Lading level.